aruntutter/expense-tracker/readme.md

 ## Features

-- Add Transaction: Allows you to add new income or expense transactions.
+- **Add Transaction:** You can add new income or expense transactions by providing a transaction name and amount.
-- Real-time Balance: Shows your current balance that updates with every transaction.
+- **Real-time Balance:** The balance is calculated and updated in real-time as you add or remove transactions.
-- Categorized Display: Transactions are categorized as income (green) or expenses (red) for easy identification.
+- **Categorized Display:** Transactions are color-coded as green for income and red for expenses, making it easy to differentiate.
-- Delete Transactions: You can delete specific transactions from the history.
+- **Delete Transactions:** You can delete specific transactions from the transaction history.

 ## Technologies Used

-- HTML
+- **HTML:** The structure of the web page is built using HTML.
-- CSS
+- **CSS:** Custom styling is applied using CSS.
-- JavaScript
+- **JavaScript:** Interactive features and functionalities are implemented using Vanilla JavaScript.
-- **DOM Manipulation**: Utilized DOM manipulation techniques to dynamically update the user interface.
+- **DOM Manipulation:** The application dynamically updates the user interface using DOM manipulation techniques.
-- **LocalStorage**: Used to store transaction data locally in the browser.
+- **LocalStorage:** Transaction data is stored locally in the browser using LocalStorage for persistence.
-- **FontAwesome**: Utilized FontAwesome icons for improved visual representation.
+- **FontAwesome:** FontAwesome icons are used to enhance the visual representation of UI elements.

 ## How It Works

 - When the page loads, the Expense Tracker initializes with an initial balance of ₹0.00.
 - You can add transactions using the "Add New Transaction" form.
-Enter the transaction name and amount, specifying whether it's income or an expense.
+Enter the transaction name and amount, and specify whether it's income or an expense.
-- The balance, income, and expense sections dynamically update based on the transactions you add.
+- The balance, income, and expense sections are dynamically updated based on the transactions you add.
-- You can see a history of transactions in the "History" section, with each transaction displayed along with its category and amount.
+- The "History" section displays a list of transactions with their category and amount.
-- The "Delete" button allows you to remove specific transactions from the history.
+- You can use the "Delete" button next to each transaction to remove it from the history.

 ## Usage

 1. Open the live demo of the Expense Tracker using the provided link.
 2. Use the "Add New Transaction" form to add your income and expense transactions.
-3. The "Your Balance" section will reflect the updated balance after each transaction.
+3. The "Your Balance" section reflects the updated balance after each transaction.
-4. The "Income" and "Expenses" sections will show the total income and total expenses, respectively.
+4. The "Income" and "Expenses" sections show the total income and total expenses, respectively.
-5. The "History" section will display a list of your transactions along with the transaction category and amount.
+5. The "History" section displays a list of your transactions, categorized and with corresponding amounts.
 6. Use the "Delete" button next to each transaction to remove it from the history.

 ## Project Structure